Teach2Give-Training-Resources/Unit-Testing-with-JEST/Readme.md

 **ts-jest -** It integrates seamlessly with Jest, making it easier to run tests on TypeScript code without needing additional transpilation steps.

-**@types/jest** - provides type definitions for Jest, a unit testing framework for JavaScript.
-It provides type-checking and auto-completion for Jest functions, objects, and classes.
+**@types/jest** - When you're using Jest with TypeScript, the `@types/jest` package provides type definitions that help TypeScript understand Jest's testing functions, like `describe`, `test`, and `expect`.

+ts-node- *we need ts-node for code transpilation from typescript to javascript.
+TSX helps us run typescript/jsx code but does not give a runtime environment that understands typescript.*

 #### *step 3: Create a jest config file*